 To ensure that you are at peak fitness on race day, strategically build your base until you are six to eight weeks away from your goal race.
 If you plan to do multiple races in a season, use the first few races as workouts.

-Coach Jacob Puzey is a professional runner, coach, and 5 Peaks ambassador.
-He’s an internationally certified coach expert at helping runners tackle trail, track, road, cross country and ultra events..
+Coach Jacob Puzey is a professional runner and internationally certified coach expert at helping runners tackle trail, track, road, cross country and ultra events..

 If you are interested in teaming with Jacob as you prepare for an upcoming race or season please visit Peak Run Performance - the official coaching and tailored training plan provider for 5 Peaks.